baleada/docs/assets/md/logic/api-design.md

 ## Naming conventions
 :::

-Classes and factories are named after their core action, followed by `able`.
-Class names have an uppercased first letter, and factory names are all lowercase.
+Classes and factories are named after their core action, suffixed with `able`.
+Class names are proper-cased, and factory names are all lowercase.

 Here are a few examples: